 The superintendent shall develop system-wide plans and procedures to address emergency situations.
-As appropriate, the superintendent shall consult with local law enforcement agencies and emergency responders to plan for and conduct emergency drills.
 The superintendent must provide the Department of Public Safety's Division of Emergency Management (Division) with emergency response information it requests for the School Risk Management Plan and the School Emergency Response Plan.
-The superintendent must also provide the Division and local law enforcement and emergency management agencies with schematic diagrams, including digital schematic diagrams, of all school facilities and provide them updates of the schematic diagrams when the school system makes substantial facility modifications, such as the addition of new facilities or modifications to doors or windows.
-Schematic diagrams must meet any standards established by the Department of Public Instruction for the preparation and content of the diagrams.
-In addition, T the superintendent shall also provide local law enforcement with emergency access to key storage devices for all school buildings agencies and with updated access to school building key storage devices when changes are made to the devices, to the main entrance of all school facilities.
+The superintendent must also provide the Division and local law enforcement with schematic diagrams, including digital schematic diagrams, of all school facilities and updates of the schematic diagrams when the school system makes substantial facility modifications, such as the addition of new facilities or modifications to doors or windows.
+Schematic diagrams must meet any standards established by the Department of Public

+Instruction for the preparation and content of the diagrams.
+In addition, the superintendent shall provide local law enforcement with emergency access to key storage devices for all school buildings and with updated access to school building key storage devices when changes are made to the devices.